jordan-bott/jordan-bott/README.md

 # Let's Play Wordle!

 Everyone is welcome to participate!
-This is an **asynchronous**, and **collaborative** version of wordle, where players make one move at a time.
+This is an **asynchronous** and **collaborative** version of wordle, where players make one move at a time.
 Please make as many or as few moves as you would like!

 Click "make a guess" below to contribute.